 In the following guide, we’ll look at some of the most effective ways to establish a network in Bangkok.

 You don’t have to be in Thailand to start making contacts.
 There are a number of ways you can start building your network before you’ve even stepped on the plane.

 The simplest way to start networking is to reach out to people you already know.
 Thailand is an extremely popular destination for a lot of expats, so it’s not entirely implausible that you’ll know people working here already.

-A quick trawl through your Facebook (or other social media) contacts may potentially turn up some surprises.
+A quick trawl through your social media contacts may potentially turn up some surprises.
 They don’t even have to be working in Thailand–if they’ve worked in the country for a reasonable length of time in the past, chances are they’d have built up a list of contacts who may still be in the country and can be reached out to.

 Professional contacts can also be useful sources for making connections, with the added advantage that those connections will more than likely be in your chosen field of employment.
 Even if they’re not, the expat communities in many Thai cities–even Bangkok–tend to be tight-knit, and it’s not unusual for expats of different professions to socialize together, so even a professional contact in a totally unrelated field could prove helpful.

 The wider you cast your net, the better contacts you’re going to make.

 Making Connections Through Work

 If you work for a multinational company with a branch in Thailand, chances are that you’ll have a network of fellow employees already set up and waiting for you.
 It’s a good idea to reach out to and get to know these employees beforehand to make your transition to Thailand easier.